nebius/mcp-server/README.md

 3. Restart Claude Desktop:
    - After restarting, click "Search and tools" icon in the bottom left corner of the input box
    - You should see Nebius MCP Server is available for use

+### Using VSCode Copilot

+0. Ensure you have the Copilot extension installed and are logged in

+1. Open the Command Palette (Cmd+Shift+P / Ctrl+Shift+P) and run **mcp: Add Server**

+2. Choose `stdio` and and enter the following command: `uv run --with fastmcp fastmcp run ~/.nebius/mcp-server/server.py`

+3. Open the Chat panel and select **Agent** mode
+    - You will now see the new MCP and its available tools by clicking the  :hammer_and_wrench:  button

 ## Tools